signifyd/magento2/docs/TRANSACTIONS-INTEGRATION.md

 ### Implementation in case of failure

-First it is necessary to find where the payment method response is received, then create a plugin/preference.
+First it is necessary to find where the payment method response is received, then create a plugin/preference and inject the class Signifyd\Connect\Model\TransactionIntegration to set the gateway refused reason, gateway status message and use the method submitToTransactionApi to submit the data to Signifyd.

-First, it is necessary to validate if the policy is PreAuthorization and if the quote is set.
-With the quoteId in hand, it is necessary to load and validate if the case is populated.
-Next, it is necessary to map the payment method code according to the Signifyd documentation (https://docs.signifyd.com/#operation/Transaction in transactions > gatewayErrorCode).
+Then it is necessary to map the payment method code according to the Signifyd documentation (https://docs.signifyd.com/#operation/Transaction in transactions > gatewayErrorCode).
 Note: Before accessing array elements, assert that you're accessing an array to avoid fatal errors.

 The final plugin/preference class should look like the bellow one: